RocketDerp/April14_2025/June10_2025/The_Medium_is_The_POTUS.md

 ## Actions / What to Do?

+### Make Peter P a household name in USA

+Admit we lost an information war.
+Admit faith in Twitter was a mistake.
+Sharon Stone was correct in 2024.
+Admit we made a mistake and don't be hateful and chalk it up to electric media growing pain.
+If we had focused on Neil Postman and Marshall McLuhan more, we could have prevented it, but we did not prevent it.
+Operation Matthew 4:19 since March 2013 wrecked us, our own smartphone media addictions / iPad addictions wrecked us.
+And we went on an electric media binge until black out drunk for 15 years.
+Admit we failed and start rebuilding.

+### Make "Amusing Ourselves To Death" a memoried book, 192 pages

+&nbsp;

 ## Outcomes: World Peace

 We are overdue on facing up to the bad side of our brains and minds.
 If we don't take world peace seriously, we will not get world peace.